Ikitsuki Bridge

 The Ikitsuki Bridge is a continuous truss bridge that connects Ikitsuki to Hirado Island.
 Completed in 1991, it has a main span of 400 m.
 It is the longest continuous truss bridge in the world.

 History

 The bridge allows automobile access from Ikitsuki to Hirado and the rest of Japan.

-Previously, the only option to travel off Ikitsuki was by ferry to various ports in Kyūshū.
+In 2009, a crack which seriously damaged the safety of the bridge was found in a diagonal member near an intermediate pier during an inspection for determining points to be annually inspected.
+The crack grew to be 20 cm long, and was thought to be caused by wind-induced vibrations.